pyeventsourcing/eventsourcing/docs/topics/user_guide/wsgi.rst

-Typically, your eventsourcing application object will be constructed after a database connection has been setup, and before any requests are handled.
+Typically, your eventsourcing application object will be constructed after its database connection has been setup, and before any requests are handled.
-Requests handlers ("views" or "tasks") can then safely use the already constructed application object without any risk of race conditions causing the application to be constructed more than once.
+Request handlers ("views" or "tasks") can then safely use the already constructed application object without risk of a race condition causing the application to be constructed more than once.

 Setting up connections to databases is out of scope of the eventsourcing